zmap/zdns/README.md

 The ZDNS library lives in `github.com/zmap/zdns/pkg/zdns`.
 A function there, `zdns.Run()`, is used to start the ZDNS tool and do the requested lookups.
 Currently, this tool is intended to accept a `zdns.GlobalConf` object, `plfag` flags, and other information, but this interface is undergoing revisions to be more generally usable and continue to decouple the CLI from the library.

+The CLI for this library lives in `github.com/zmap/zdns` under the main package.
+Its functionality is described below.

 ZDNS provides several types of modules:

 - *Raw DNS modules* provide the raw DNS reponse from the server similar to dig, but in JSON.
 There is a module for (nearly) every type of DNS record